Richert/BrainNetworks/README.md

 # BrainNetworks
-Repository for different projects of the group MEG and Cortical Networks at the MPI CBS Leipzig
+Repository for different projects of Richard Gast, doctoral researcher of the group MEG and Cortical Networks at the MPI CBS Leipzig.